NipunSGeeTH/web-form-with-google-api/README.md

-# SvelteKit Login to Google Sheets
+# SvelteKit Login and Form Submission with JWT

-This is a simple SvelteKit project that provides a login form.
-Upon successful login, it stores the username and timestamp in a Google Sheet.
+This is a SvelteKit project that provides a login form with JWT-based authentication.
+Upon successful login, users are redirected to a form with 4 input fields (name, email, phone, address).
+The form data is stored in a Google Sheet, and all requests after login are validated using JWT tokens.

+## Features
+- **Login**: Authenticate with username and password (hardcoded users with bcrypt hashes).
+- **JWT Authentication**: Secure sessions with HTTP-only cookies.
+- **Protected Form**: Accessible only after login, with JWT validation.
+- **Google Sheets Integration**: Store login timestamps and form submissions.

 ## Setup
 1. Install dependencies:
    ```sh
    npm install
    ```

-2. Set up Google Sheets API:
+2. Set up Google Sheets API and JWT:
    - Create a new Google Sheet and note its ID (from the URL).
    - Go to Google Cloud Console, create a project, enable Google Sheets API.
    - Create a service account, download the JSON key.